ALLUOS/ALLUOS.github.io/_posts/2020-05-02-implementation.md

 image: pic03.jpg
 ---

-Test Strategy
+### Test Strategy

 A summary of the goals and straegies we used in our testin.
 1. Software testing in general
 2. Validation and Verification
 3. Test Methods we applied

-#Validation
+### Validation

+1. Goals
-1. Planning of technical testing
+2. Planning of technical testing
-2. Test preparation
+3. Test preparation
-3. Test execution
+4. Test execution
-4. Results
+5. Results
-5. Recommendation for future testing
+6. Recommendation for future testing

-#Verification
+### Verification

 1. Methods of Verification
 2. Expert interview
+  - Goals
+  - Questions
-  1. Results
+  - Results
-3.
+3. Usability Testing
+  - Goals
+  - Test group
+  - Pre-questionnaire
+  - Usability test
+  - Post-questionnaire
+  - Results

+ ### Recommendation

+ 1.